brainlife/docs/docs/apps/introduction.md

 8. Contact resource administrators and ask them to enable your App (more below).

 !!! hint
-    Creating an App for brainlife.io requires you to be familiar with wide range of techincal knowledge in areas including programming, unix/shell, git, HPC.
+    Creating an App for brainlife.io requires you to be familiar with wide range of technical knowledge in areas including programming, unix/shell, git, HPC.
     Please refer to [learn-neuroimaging.github.io](https://learn-neuroimaging.github.io/tutorials-and-resources/11-programming/){target=_blank} for a community curated list of online tutorials.

 # Enabling an App on a compute resource